-I spent months brewing it longer and shorter, with a higher and lower coffee grounds to water ratio, and found the perfect mix, whether you're measuring in metric or with cups and spoons!
+I spent months testing different brew times and coffee-to-water ratios to find the sweet spot, whether you're measuring in metric or with cups and spoons.
 So let's dive in!

 Cold brew coffee concentrate is the perfect coffee beverage in the Summer, and whenever the weather is hot.
 It has a smooth robust flavor and is even easier to make than hot coffee or iced coffee (which is made a little differently, check out the section below to understand how).